AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/planning-a-project/designate-resource-managers-for-projects-and-templates.md

 >[!CAUTION]
 >
 >
 > <span class="preview">Some of the information in this article refers to the Adobe Workfront's Scheduling tools.
-The Scheduling areas have been removed from the Preview environment and will be removed from the Production environment on **November 10, 2022**. </span>
+The Scheduling areas have been removed from the Preview environment and will be removed from the Production environment in **January, 2023**. </span>
 > <span class="preview"> Instead, you can schedule resources in the Workload Balancer. </span>
 >
 >* <span class="preview"> For information about scheduling resources using the Workload Balancer, see the section [The Workload Balancer](../../../resource-mgmt/workload-balancer/workload-balancer.md).</span>